 - Set priorities.
 Accomplish the most important tasks, such as paying bills or grocery shopping, when you have the most energy and save less important tasks for later.
 Stay active, but don't overdo.

 - Seek and accept help from friends and family.
 Having a support system and a positive attitude can help you cope with your challenges.
 Ask for what you need.
 Don't shut yourself off from loved ones.

 - Talk to a counselor or therapist.
 Depression and impotence are possible complications of autonomic neuropathy.
 Seek help from a counselor or therapist in addition to your primary care doctor to discuss possible treatments.

 - Consider joining a support group.
 Ask your doctor about support groups in your area.
 If there isn't a local group for people with neuropathies, you might find a support group for your underlying condition, such as diabetes, or an online support group.

 Preparing for your appointment

-You may need to see other specialists depending on the part of your body affected by neuropathy: for example, a cardiologist for problems with your blood pressure or heart rate, or a gastroenterologist for digestive difficulties.
+You might see other specialists, depending on the part of your body affected by neuropathy, such as a cardiologist for blood pressure or heart rate problems or a gastroenterologist for digestive difficulties.

-Arrive at your appointment well-prepared.
-Here are some tips to help you prepare yourself and know what to expect from your doctor.
+Here are some tips to help you prepare for your appointment.

 What you can do

-- Ask about any restrictions before the appointment.
-Find out if you should do anything in advance, such as fasting before certain tests.
+Ask if you should do anything before your appointment, such as fasting before certain tests.
+Make a list of: